tap349/tap349.github.io/_posts/2017-10-22-jekyll-tips.md

   `page.comments` variable is used to toggle comments for post.

-  I generate new posts with Rake task, all of them having predefined YAML front matter. that is why it makes no sense to add this option to YAML front matter of post layout (it just won't be used).

-  instead it was added (1) to the template in Rake task and (2) to each already existing post manually.
+  adding this option to YAML front matter of post layout had no effect so I added it to post template in Rake task used to generate new posts and to each already existing post manually.

 - [Universal Embed Code](https://disqus.com/admin/install/platforms/universalcode)